goauthentik/authentik/website/blog/2023-12-12-oktas-october-breach-part-two/item.md

 **Initial access gained via a service account**

-This new finding, based on retracing the steps of that IP address, show that the initial breach occurred when the hacker obtained the credentials for a service account “stored in the system”, which provided access to the Customer Support dashboard and had permissions to view and update customer support cases.
+This new finding, based on retracing the steps of that IP address, show that the initial breach occurred when the hacker obtained the credentials for a service account "stored in the system", which provided access to the Customer Support dashboard and had permissions to view and update customer support cases.
 The hacker then reviewed customer support cases, downloaded the associated HAR files, and retrieved the session tokens.

 From the [November 3rd announcement](https://sec.okta.com/articles/2023/11/unauthorized-access-oktas-support-case-management-system-root-cause), we now know that the service account credentials were exposed through an Okta employee’s personal Google account, which the employee had accessed on the Okta-issued work laptop.

 In announcing the service account’s role in the breach, Okta’s CISO stated:

-> “During our investigation into suspicious use of this account, Okta Security identified that an employee had signed-in to their personal Google profile on the Chrome browser of their Okta-managed laptop.
-The username and password of the service account had been saved into the employee’s personal Google account.”
+> "During our investigation into suspicious use of this account, Okta Security identified that an employee had signed-in to their personal Google profile on the Chrome browser of their Okta-managed laptop.
+The username and password of the service account had been saved into the employee’s personal Google account."

 The use of the service account was discovered on October 16, by examining the activities of the IP address of the hacker that BeyondTrust had supplied Okta.
 This begs the question of why Okta did not revel the malicious use of the service account in their October 20th announcement.
 Perhaps they did not yet want to show details of their internal investigation?

 ### And a third shoe in late November

 Now fast-forward to Okta’s [November 29th announcement](https://sec.okta.com/harfiles).
 Back in October, it was known that after the hacker accessed Okta’s Support dashboard they ran queries on the support database to create reports containing customer data.
-In the November 3rd announcement Okta shared that the report was thought to be quite small is scope; this is the infamous “less than 1% of Okta customers” statement.
+In the November 3rd announcement Okta shared that the report was thought to be quite small is scope; this is the infamous "less than 1% of Okta customers" statement.

 But after more internal investigation and recreating the reports that the malicious actor ran, Okta announced on November 29th that their original statement that less than 1% of their users were impacted by the October breach was incorrect.
-Instead, Okta revealed that the scope of the report was much larger, and indeed concluded that “[the report contained a list of all customer support system users](https://sec.okta.com/harfiles)”.
+Instead, Okta revealed that the scope of the report was much larger, and indeed concluded that "[the report contained a list of all customer support system users](https://sec.okta.com/harfiles)".
 A total of 18,400 users.
 The only customers that were not impacted are those in FedRAMP and DoD IL4 environments, who are on a separate support platform.

 > An aside, perhaps, but the timing of Okta’s update is interesting; the announcement was released on the same date as the quarterly earnings report.
 This could be seen as transparency, or it could be seen as damage control.
 (Also, why in the heck is Nov 29th within Okta’s 3rd quarter of **fiscal year 2024**?
 But we aren’t writing here about Okta’s financial schedules; I digress.)